lucajanas/distributed-systems/README.md

 - Accuracy: The accuracy measure is defined as the percentage of correctly classified data of all prediction outcomes in the test data.

-But the accuracy measure is not a good measure for unbalanced classification.
+But the accuracy measure is not a good measure for unbalanced classification (not in our case).
 Therefore, it is often necessary to consider other metrics.

 - Precision: Precision is a metric that shows how many of the positive predictions made are correct.